ompl/omplapp/resources/3D/README.txt

 problem there is a SketchUp (.skp) file available, so that it is easy to modify them in Google SketchUp, a free 3D modeling program.
 The SketchUp files cannot be read directly by OMPL, but need to be exported as COLLADA files.
-From each SkethcUp file, two COLLADA files are exported: <problem>_env.dae and <problem>_robot.dae; these files represent the environment and robot geometries.
+From each SketchUp file, two COLLADA files are exported: <problem>_env.dae and <problem>_robot.dae; these files represent the environment and robot geometries.
+The .cfg files specify a motion planning problem and can be loaded with the GUI.

 * Cubicles.
 A simple office-like environment.
 Depending on the start and goal state, the robot may have to fly through the basement.
 Created by Nick Bridle